GRANADlauncher/granad/docs/quickstart.rst

 Only the diagonal elements are needed, so our postprocessing function should be :code:`jnp.diag`, resulting in an array of shape :math:`N \times T`, drastically reducing memory consumption.

-For the damping function, we just chose :py:func:`granad.evolution` with a damping rate of 0.1.
+For the damping function, we just chose :py:func:`granad.evolution` with a relaxation time of tau=10 .
 Ultimately, this results in

 .. literalinclude:: ../examples/time_domain_simulation_loss.py
    :language: python
-   :lines: 64-70
+   :lines: 65-71

 After letting the simulation run for a while, we can calculate the induced dipole moment in real space

 .. literalinclude:: ../examples/time_domain_simulation_loss.py
    :language: python
-   :lines: 73
+   :lines: 74

 We then perform a Fourier transform (note that you have to supply a custom implementation of this function as of now)

 .. literalinclude:: ../examples/time_domain_simulation_loss.py
    :language: python
-   :lines: 76
+   :lines: 77-78

 After Fourier transforming the x-component of the electric field as well, we can compute the absorption cross section, and plot the result

 .. literalinclude:: ../examples/time_domain_simulation_loss.py
    :language: python
-   :lines: 85-93
+   :lines: 87-95

 This results in